Southern Alps: Geography

 The Southern Alps run approximately 500 km northeast to southwest.
-Its tallest peak is Aoraki / Mount Cook, the highest point in New Zealand at 3724 m.
-The Southern Alps include sixteen other points that exceed 3000 m in height (see NZ mountains by height).
+The tallest peak is Aoraki / Mount Cook, the highest point in New Zealand at 3724 m.
+The Southern Alps includes sixteen other points that exceed 3000 m in height (see NZ mountains by height).
 The mountain ranges are bisected by glacial valleys, many of which are infilled with glacial lakes on the eastern side including Lake Coleridge in the north and Lake Wakatipu in Otago in the south.
-According to an inventory conducted in the late 1970s, the Southern Alps contained over 3,000 glaciers larger than one hectare, the longest of which – the Tasman Glacier – is 23.5 km in length which has retreated from a recent maximum of 29 km in the 1960s.
+According to an inventory conducted in the late 1970s, the Southern Alps contained over 3,000 glaciers larger than one hectare, the longest of which – the Tasman Glacier – is 23.5 km in length, retreated from a recent maximum of 29 km in the 1960s.

 Settlements include Maruia Springs, a spa near Lewis Pass, the town of Arthur's Pass, and Mount Cook Village.

 Major crossings of the Southern Alps in the New Zealand road network include Lewis Pass, Arthur's Pass, Haast Pass, and the road to Milford Sound.